Data Chaos: Why Dashboards Lie and What to Do About It

 How Companies End Up Here

-- Tool sprawl.
-Every team picks its favorite platform.
-Marketing has HubSpot, ops runs Power BI, finance swears by Excel 2010.
+1. Tool sprawl.
+Every team picks its favourite platform.
+Marketing has HubSpot, ops runs Power BI, and finance swears by Excel 2010.

-One cluster member once described it best: “By the time the dashboard updates, the problem has moved on.”
+One Hightech Kaunas Cluster member once described it best: “By the time the dashboard updates, the problem has moved on.”

 The Cost of Data Chaos

-- Misdirected decisions.
-Executives optimize for what they can see, not what’s real.
+• Misdirected decisions.
+Executives optimise for what they can see, not what’s real.

-- Wasted automation.
-Machine learning trained on bad data is just fast nonsense.
+• Wasted automation.
+Machine learning trained on insufficient data is just fast nonsense.

-A Kaunas-based engineering team recently helped a logistics firm that was “drowning in insights.”
+A Hightech Kaunas Cluster engineering team recently helped a logistics company that was “drowning in insights.”
 Every system had analytics, but none matched.
-They rebuilt the data layer — no new tools, just better structure.
+They rebuilt the data layer, no new tools, just a better structure.
 Within weeks, inventory accuracy rose by 18%, simply because everyone was looking at the same reality.

 Three Steps to Reclaim Your Data